Article Updated on: 21st March, 2025

 *Consider if you want a centralized access call box.

 When paired with interior components from the Aiphone LEF Series, the LE-DA (pictured above on the far left) is a straightforward centralized access call box system.
-It functions reliably but lacks nearly all of the advanced features found in more modern systems.
+It functions reliably but lacks nearly all the advanced features in more modern systems today.

 The LE-DA is the door station that visitors interact with.
 It allows them to call the LEF master station inside the building, which can then release the door.
 The LEF Series can handle multiple LE-DA, LE-SS/A, or LE-D door stations and communicate with other master stations.
 Because the door station (external call box) is hands-free, you don’t have to hold the button down after the master station accepts the call.